This post may contain affiliate links. Please see my disclosure policy for details.

-If you’re going to be travelling through Nepal, bus travel is the main way to get around this beautiful country.
-There are no trains and of course you could fly but it will cost you a pretty penny.
+Bus travel in Nepal is the main way to get around this beautiful country.
+There are no trains and of course, you could fly but it will cost you a pretty penny.

 Here’s a helpful and simple guide to bus travel in Nepal.

-What do the buses look like in Nepal?
+What do Nepal buses look like?

-The buses here range in size, comfort and quality depending on what bus company you select and how much you’re willing to pay!
+The buses here range in size, comfort, and quality depending on what bus company you select and how much you’re willing to pay!

-This lets in a lot of the dust pollution on the roads which is really bad.
+This lets in a lot of the dust pollution on the roads which are really bad.
 In fact, it’s some of the worst I’ve come across in all the Asian countries I’ve visited.

-You can also get micro buses as well which are like a mini bus.
+You can also get microbuses as well which are like a minibus.
 I personally didn’t book these as I heard that they are terrifying on the mountain roads at high speed but you may not mind.

-Tourist buses vs. local buses
+Tourist buses vs. local bus travel

 Personally, I found a massive difference between tourist buses and local buses in Nepal.